 The Company complies with all laws and requirements regarding anti-corruption and is committed to business ethics.
 We support lawful business operation and fair competition.
 We respect and protect intellectual property rights while standing against any form of corruption, bribery, money laundering, extortion and fraud.
-Also, we have set up a series of systems including the "Boyaa High-voltage Line Management Regulation" and the "Internal Audit System" which include anti-corruption policies and are monitored and managed by external and internal auditing teams.
+Also, we have set up a series of systems including the "Boyaa Interactive High-voltage Line Management Regulation" and the "Measures for the administration of the internal audit" and the "Measures for the administration of the fraud" which include anti-corruption policies and are monitored and managed by external and internal auditing teams.

-- Set up an independent audit department with professional auditors who are rich in auditing skills and experiences, including fields in IT and security. - The internal audit department of the Company set up a specific hotline, mailbox for its staff to complain upon discovering corruption and malpractices. - Developed a standardised "Internal Audit System" to define boundaries of the duties, authority and professional ethics of the audit department, ensuring that it runs objectively and independently. - Reported regularly to the Audit Committee to comply with its auditing requirements; optimised the auditing mechanism through regular testing and auditing on the Company's finances, procurement, fees, IT and security.
+- Set up an independent audit department with professional auditors who are rich in auditing skills and experiences, including fields in IT and security. - The internal audit department of the Company set up a specific hotline, mailbox for its staff to complain upon discovering corruption and malpractices. - Developed a standardised "Measures for the administration of the internal audit" to define boundaries of the duties, authority and professional ethics of the audit department, ensuring that it runs objectively and independently. - Reported regularly to the Audit Committee to comply with its auditing requirements; optimised the auditing mechanism through regular testing and auditing on the Company's finances, procurement, fees, IT and security.
 When identified, issues are immediately reported to the relevant department for timely rectification. - From time to time, an external independent audit team is hired to review the Company's internal control system and issue reports and suggestions for improvement.

-We require our directors, senior management and employees to perform their duties with high ethical standards.
+We require our Directors, senior management and employees to perform their duties with high ethical standards.
 We set up numerous complaint channels according to relevant guideline, and carry out regular programmes and training on integrity education in order to build an honest and corruption-free environment in the Company, and establish a long-lasting anti-money laundering, anti-bribery, anti-extortion and anti-fraud system.